 Significant New Revenue

-The CPV Valley Energy Center will represent a long-term source of additional revenue for town government and the local school district through a PILOT (Payment in Lieu of Taxes) agreement.
+The CPV Valley Energy Center represents a long-term source of additional revenue for town government and the local school district through a PILOT (Payment in Lieu of Taxes) agreement.
 During its first two decades of operation, the project is estimated to provide in excess of $45 million in additional revenue that can be used to help reduce tax burdens, provide funding for infrastructure maintenance, support local recreation and civic programs and much more.

 Regional Environmental Benefits